laempy/pyoints/README.md

 If you just want to handle coordinates without additional attributes, the class `Coords` might interest you.
-This class also provides the `IndexKD` feature, but waives the use of a projection and transformation matrix.
+This class also provides the `IndexKD` feature, but waives to use of a projection and transformation matrix.

 ## When is Pyoints suitable for me?